Sim4Life News

 This week’s “EM–Neuro Modeling Across Scales for Bioelectronic Medicine” lecture at ETH Zurich focuses on the design of peripheral nerve interfaces for bioelectronic medicine.

-Different approaches—cuff, penetrating, and epineural electrodes—are compared in terms of selectivity, safety, and performance, with the vagus nerve serving as a key use case.
+How can the selectivity be assessed?
 The concept of the selectivity index is introduced to quantify how effectively stimulation targets specific fascicles.
-Engineering trade-offs between efficacy, power efficiency, and safety are examined, emphasizing the importance of model-informed design in the presence of anatomical variability.
+Engineering trade-offs between efficacy, power efficiency, and safety are discussed – highlighting model-informed design under anatomical variability.

-Hands-on (Sim4Life): Extract recruitment curves from TIME vs cuff stimulation → Compute a selectivity metric for two fascicles → Simulate and compare eCAP recordings for two sensing electrode configurations
+.
+Simulate and compare eCAP recordings for two sensing electrode configurations

 Slides